alistairgray/reece-challenge-frontend/README.md

 Once I perfected the script, I decided to try and showcase a greater understanding of React.
 My portfolio is still in its early stages and this challenge provided a great way to both illustrate my skills whilst pushing myself in areas that are still new to me.

+## Assumptions

 ## Features

 - Visualise employee data including super, taxes and income
 - Add new employees with annual salaries and it will add it to the above table
+- Data is automatically calculated to reflect income tax, gross income and net income
+- You can download the payslip table in a csv file format, this includes added employees

 ## Challenges/Bugs